MegaOwIer/rucgraph/README.md

 ## How to use rucgraph

+<b>Normally, there is an example code in each header file to explain how to use the codes in this file.
+If there is not, you can add a mark, e.g., "/\*an example is needed\*/", in the end of this file, and then pull a request.
+I will add an example ASAP.</b>

 You can download the whole repository into a rucgraph folder, and add the path of this folder when compiling cpp codes.